 Under Nasser’s leadership, Arab nationalism reached new heights.
 Nasser’s ascent to power in 1952, in the Arab world’s first military coup, was seen as a victory against Western imperialism and an inspiration to other Arab states.
 Still, the pan-Arabism project suffered several setbacks under his reign.
 The brief political union of Egypt and Syria, known as the United Arab Republic, fell apart after only three years (1958-1961).
 The outbreak of civil war in Yemen in 1962 deteriorated into a disastrous eight-year proxy battle between Egyptian and Saudi-backed forces.
 Even Palestine proved to be a source of contention as Arab League members vied to assert control over the PLO.
 “Arab politics were more chaotic than at any point in modern history.
 Nasser’s revolution promised unity—but delivered fragmentation and discord,” wrote Michael Scott Doran in Foreign Affairs in 2011.

 Perhaps the most pivotal event of the period was Egypt’s nationalization of the Suez Canal in 1956.
 The ensuing crisis, while perceived as a victory for Nasser in the Arab world, convinced the administration of U.S. President Dwight D. Eisenhower to pursue a proactive role in the Middle East, and primed the region for Cold War polarization.
 Washington provided economic and military assistance, primarily to Israel, to counter similar flows of Soviet assistance to Egypt, Iraq, and Syria.
-This arms race culminated in the Six-Day War (1967), a defeat for Arab armies that included the Israeli occupation of the remnants of Arab Palestine.
+This arms race culminated in the Six-Day War of 1967, a defeat for Arab armies that included the Israeli occupation of the remnants of Arab Palestine.

 The decision by Egyptian President Anwar Sadat to open unilateral peace negotiations with Israel in 1979 further underscored Arab divisions.
 As a result, Egypt was suspended from the Arab League (but was readmitted in 1989).

-The Arab League continues to struggle with disunity and dysfunction, and critics question whether the organization has any relevance in its current form.
-Though it achieved notable consensus over the Saudi-sponsored Arab Peace Initiative in 2002, which attempted to resolve the Arab-Israeli conflict, the league failed to coordinate its policy over both the 1990-1991 Gulf War and the 2003 Iraq War.
+The Arab League continues to struggle with disunity and dysfunction, and critics question whether the organization has relevance in its current form.
+Though it achieved notable consensus over the Saudi-sponsored Arab Peace Initiative in 2002, which attempted to resolve the Arab-Israeli conflict, the league failed to coordinate its policy on both the 1990–1991 Gulf War and the 2003 Iraq War.